-Knowing the right to pick a cantaloupe can mean the difference between a good crop and a bad one.
+Knowing the right time to pick a cantaloupe can mean the difference between a good crop and a bad one.

 When Can I Harvest Cantaloupe?